pietrobe/EMIx/README.md

 ### Installing FEniCS via Docker

-To (install and) run FEniCS, we recommend using Docker (www.docker.com).
-EMIx relies on FEniCS (legacy), and has been tested with the Docker image listed below:
+To install FEniCS, we recommend using Docker (www.docker.com).
+EMIx relies on FEniCS (legacy), and has been tested most recently with the specific Docker image listed below.

 ```
 sudo docker run -t -v $(pwd):/home/fenics -i ghcr.io/scientificcomputing/fenics:2023-11-15
 cd /home/fenics
 ```

-Running FEniCS via Docker with default memory limits is suitable for small to moderately sized problems.

-### Install multiphenics
+### Installing multiphenics

+The multiphenics package adds robust parallel multi-domain support to (legacy) FEniCS.
+Install multiphenics

 ```
 pip install git+https://github.com/multiphenics/multiphenics.git
 ```

+### Installing EMIx package

-### Install EMIx package
+Install the EMIx package

 ```
 pip install -e .
 ```

 ### Testing the installation

-To test that all dependencies are operating successfully and to run a sample EMIx problem, we recommend:
+To test that all dependencies are operating successfully using a sample EMIx problem, run

 ```
 cd examples
-python3 EMI_example.py                # In serial
+python3 EMI_example.py                # Test serial run
 mpirun -n N python3 -u EMI_example.py # Test parallel runs
 ```

-The expected result is terminal output from 10 time steps of solving the EMI equations and solver output in an output directory.
+The expected results are terminal output from 10 time steps of solving the EMI equations and simulation results in a separate directory (named output).

 ## Contributing guidelines

 **EMIx** is developed by [Pietro Benedusi](https://pietrobe.github.io/) in collaboration with [Marie E. Rognes](https://marierognes.org/)'s group at [Simula](https://www.simula.no/).

+## Miscellaneous

+If you run into memory issues out-of-memory errors, check the memory limits of your Docker container, which may be set lower than the available system memory.